Nikolas-Charalambidis/weather/README.md

 ### Course

  - [`4IZ268 - Web Technologies`](http://4iz268.github.io/) stands for the university course of [FIS](https://fis.vse.cz/en/).
- - `Weather-web-application` stands for the semestral application name.
  - This application was the 2nd semestral work for this course whereas the first one was a simple static webpage.

 ### Glossary